aliakbarRashidi/PandaViewer/README.md

 Steps:

 1. Install Python.
-PandaViewer currently runs on the latest version of Python3 (3.4).
-Python2 is not supported.
+PandaViewer only runs on the latest version of Python3 (3.5).
+Python2 or older versions of Python3 are not supported.
 If you are on Windows, I recommend downloading the 32-bit version, not the 64-bit one.

 1. Install Qt.
 PandaViewer makes use of open source edition of Qt 5.4.
 It can be found [here](http://www.qt.io/download-open-source/)